 Our graduate students work on a wide variety of topics.
-Here is a list of supervisors taking students in 2022; follow the links for more details on their research interests.
+Here is a list of supervisors taking students to start in Michaelmas (Autumn) Term 2023; follow the links for more details on their research interests.

 You can also get a sense of research in the group by looking at some recent theses.

 New students usually join us in October at the beginning of the academic year.
 The application and admissions process leading to admission for October 2023 will take place in the first three months of 2023.
 If you wish to apply you must follow the procedure described in the University's Graduate Prospectus for a D.Phil. in Theoretical Physics.
 In order to be considered for funding you must apply to the late January 2023 deadline (date to be confirmed).

 It is not necessary to nominate a supervisor, but you may wish to do so if one of our research areas particularly appeals to you.
 Similarly, you need not make a detailed proposal for your research project on the application form; it is better to use this space to tell us a little bit more about why you are interested in studying condensed matter theory in general and doing so at Oxford in particular, and about any past research experiences you have had.